How can I contact Registrarial Services during the strike, and what are their hours of operation?

 What transportation resources can I utilize during the labour disruption?

 My courses have been suspended and I haven’t been coming to campus.
 Can I return the unused portion of my Meal Plan?

 A prorated refund of your Meal Plan for the months of March and April is available.
 Please contact the YU-card office for assistance.

 I am still attending my classes.
 Will restaurants and food service outlets be open on campus?

 Yes.
 Food Services has confirmed that restaurants and food service outlets will be operating during the labour disruption; however, some are operating on a modified schedule.
 Please visit the Food Services website for hours of operation and details.

-NEW: Will I still be able to use my Meal Plan after April 25?
+Will I still be able to use my Meal Plan after April 25?

 If you purchased a Meal Plan for the Fall-Winter 2017-2018 session, you may continue using it until the completion of the Winter term and examination period following the conclusion of the labour disruption.

 Please review the information about additional bursary support on the Financial Aid & OSAP FAQ page should you require financial assistance covering non-tuition related costs as a result of the disruption.